devpaps/terminal-calculator/README.md

 Once the binary is running:

-  Choose the operation you want to perform by typing a number between 1 and 4:
+  Choose the operation you want to perform by typing a number between 1 and 5:
 1. Addition
 2. Subtraction
 3. Multiplication
 4. Division
+5. Exit

 - Enter the first number.
 - Enter the second number.